open-mmlab/mmengine/docs/en/examples/train_a_gan.md

 data_preprocessor = ImgDataPreprocessor(mean=([127.5]), std=([127.5]))
 ```

 The following code implements the basic algorithm of GAN.
-To implement the algorithm class using MMEngine, you need to inherit from the [BaseModel](mmengine.model.BaseModel) base class and implement the training process in the train_step.
+To implement the algorithm using MMEngine, you need to inherit from the [BaseModel](mmengine.model.BaseModel) and implement the training process in the train_step.
 GAN requires alternating training of the generator and discriminator, which are implemented by train_discriminator and train_generator and implement disc_loss and gen_loss to calculate the discriminator loss function and generator loss function.
 More details about BaseModel, refer to [Model tutorial](../tutorials/model.md).

 ```python